Non-Human Identities Unveiling Hidden Risks and Robust Strategies

 Imagine a financial institution using automated scripts to transfer funds between accounts.
 By rotating the api keys used by these scripts every day and storing them in a secure vault, the bank significantly reduces the risk of unauthorized access and fraud.

-So, by rotating credentials and using secure vaults, you're making it way harder for attackers to compromise your nhi's.
+So, by rotating credentials and using secure vaults, you're making it way harder for attackers to compromise your NHIs.

-Non-Human Identity Management NHIMG Solutions and Strategies
+Non-Human Identity Management Solutions and Strategies

-so, you're probably wondering how to actually tackle all these nhi challenges, Right?
+So, you're probably wondering how to actually tackle all these NHI challenges, right?
 There's a lot to it, but it doesn't have to be a nightmare.